 Want to find out more about each club?
 Not sure what’s involved in joining a club or society?
 Don’t worry, we will hold a fair at the beginning of the academic year so you can meet other students and discover what’s involved.

 The Sixth Form’s partner, West Suffolk College, has a long-proven track record of successful partnerships and collaboration with industry and currently works with over 1700 employers and businesses.
 Students Abbeygate Sixth Form have access to the benefits these business partnerships provide, such as work placements, specialist facilities, speakers and mentoring.

 Working on real projects will bring context to academic learning and ensure that students not only achieve high academic qualifications but insight and experience of working with industry partners, ensuring they attain an edge for university and employment.

 Other enrichment activities:

-- Harvey Tilley, Student Chair of the Wellbeing Committee, was invited to speak on BBC Radio Suffolk on 20/02/2021 to discuss student mental health and the importance of wellbeing groups in Sixth Forms.
+- Abbeygate student and Wellbeing Committee Student Chair, Harvey Tilley, was invited to speak on BBC Radio Suffolk on 20/02/2021 to discuss student mental health and the importance of wellbeing groups in Sixth Forms.